quarbby/Today-I-learnt/README.md

 # Today I Learnt 2018

+### 23/01/18 - Checksums in Windows

+To compute the checksum in windows command line without downloading extra files, use `CertUtil -hashfile C:\myFile.txt MD5`, where `myFile.txt` is the file you want to compute an MD5 sum for.

+More information [here](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc732443(v=ws.11)#BKMK_menu)

 ### 15/01/18 - Logstash ingestions

 Logstash has been very useful in ingesting data into Elastic Search, after which you can use Kibana to view and visualise the data.
 Really simple and cool.
 But here's a few stuff...